-In Bali, we were on our own for housing, which meant we each chose a place that we felt comfortable in.
-However, this was on top of the price of the training (which was already nearly double the training in India).
+In Bali, we were on our own for housing, which meant we each chose a place that we felt very comfortable in.
+However, this was in addition to the price of the training (which was already nearly double the training in India).
 Breakfast was included at the hotel and lunch was included at the yoga studio’s cafe.
-We were on our own for dinner, which meant we could try the food at any of the healthy cafes but at additional expense.
+We were on our own for dinner, which meant we could try the food at any of the healthy cafes in town but at additional expense.

 In India, our training began with a puja or Indian blessing ceremony.
 A guru sat at the front of the room by a statue of Krishna, chanting and ringing a bell and offering flower petals and lighting candles.
 We sat on bolsters and watched and listened until the end, when a vessel full of candles was handed to each of us in turn to circle near Krishna.
 I asked a man behind me what we needed to do, but most girls went in blind.
 They gave us threaded bracelets and Indian sweets to eat as part of the event.
 It was a beautiful peaceful ceremony but we didn’t know what it was all about.

 In Bali, we had a water ceremony and a fire ceremony.
 Before each one, our teacher told us about the meaning and protocols.
-She explained what we would need to do– At the fire ceremony say “swaha” as we tossed things into the fire, listen to the repetitive chanting and join in if we wanted to, prepare a note to release some sadness or anger to throw into the fire if we so wished to cleanse ourselves.
-At the water ceremony, stand with hands in prayer as the guru chanted and sprinkled water on our heads, at one point, accept the holy water in your hands, drink it and wipe the rest over your hair.
+She explained what we would need to do– At the fire ceremony say “swaha” as we tossed things into the fire, listen to the repetitive chanting and join in if we wanted to, prepare a note to release some sadness or anger to throw into the fire to cleanse ourselves if we so wished.
+At the water ceremony, stand with hands in prayer as the guru chanted and sprinkled water on our heads, at one point, accept the holy water in your hands, drink it and wipe the rest over your head.
 This ceremony was to cleanse and purify.
 We talked about everything from what it all meant down to what to wear.

 In India, the yoga shala was on top of the housing.
 Its windows faced the mountains.
 Monkeys swung by as the sun set.
 The bolsters had seen better days and sometimes there was a shortage on blocks or room for the mats.
 Everyone was issued a mat with the school’s name on it.
 There was air conditioning, but it was never used during asana because “it would make us sick.”
 It felt like we could be another era learning like the masters.